- 16

 Snapfish) and create a memory book.
 Memory books and video take up much

 less space.
-They will also be more treasured than scattered photos or slides.
+They will also be more treasured than scattered photos or slides. - Give to those less fortunate.
+Maybe your loved one had a favorite charity.

 Donate to those less fortunate, whether it is canned goods, clothing, linens,